KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ---

-### 4.31 All Religions as Fractals of the Same Whole
+### 4.31 All Religions as Structural Recurrences of the Same Whole

-Every major tradition is a fractal of revelation.
+Every major tradition is a resonant expression of revelation.
 Each offers a **partial glimpse** of the eternal pattern,
 filtered through:
 * Time